In 2020, most of the UK workforce was given the ultimatum, work from home or don’t work at all. As a result, the work-from-home culture took off.

 Combating loneliness and burnout

-Unfortunately, burnout is something that can happen regardless of your job, but when you’re working from home loneliness can be added to the mix.
+Unfortunately, burnout is something that can happen regardless of your job, but when you’re working from home, you can throw loneliness into the mix.

 Those who work from home sometimes get to the end of the working day and realise they haven’t spoken to anyone, particularly if they haven’t had any meetings.
 And, while some people enjoy being left to their own devices, you can have too much of a good thing.